 Note new URL: rscds-chicago.org

-The Chicago Branch sponsors three general SCD classes in the greater Chicago area: Loch Michigan, ScotReel, and Silk and Thistle, and one technique class for advanced dancers.
-The Branch schedules dancing in Oak Park in July and August, when all classes except Silk and Thistle break for the summer.
+The Chicago Branch sponsors two general SCD classes in the greater Chicago area: Loch Michigan, and Silk and Thistle, and one technique class for advanced dancers.
+The Loch Michigan class breaks for summer in June, July, and August; Silk and Thistle continues throughout the summer.
 In the Chicago area there is also Scottish Country Dancing with the Evanston Scottish Country Dancers.
 Anyone with an interest in all things Scottish and/or dancing is welcome to attend the general classes.
 You do not need to bring a partner and no prior dancing experience is necessary.
 Wear soft-soled shoes and come have a good time.
 Click on the classes button for information about each class and the demo team.

-The Chicago Branch sponsors a weekend workshop each year in early June.
+The Chicago Branch partners with the Madison and Milwaukee groups to sponsor a weekend workshop each year in early June.
 This is a fun event with a Friday night Welcome Dance, classes most of the day Saturday, a Banquet and formal Ball Saturday night followed by a ceilidh, and classes Sunday morning.
 Each year in January, the Branch has its New Year's Ball and Banquet.
 Throughout the year there are also social dances and open houses put on by the various Branch classes.
 Click the events button for information about upcoming Branch events.

 Other resources available from this page by clicking the buttons are: